huggingface/diffusers/docs/source/en/quantization/quant_bnb.md

 We'll start by running the model with full precision using the `bf16` (bfloat16) data type.
 This serves as our baseline to compare against when we apply quantization techniques later.
+If you want to follow along and run this test, you'll need a GPU with more than 32 GB of RAM.

 To compare memory usage and output quality, we'll create two global dictionaries: `memory_dict` and `image_dict`.
 These will store the memory allocation of the pipeline and the images generated from the same prompt, respectively.